urbanairship/ios-library/README.rst

 ##############

 **Compiler**
-The latest version of LLVM is the default compiler for all projects and the static library.
+The latest version of Xcode 6 beta is required for all projects and the static library.
+Projects must target >= iOS6.

 **Header search path**
 Ensure that your build target's header search path includes the Airship directory.